 This is NOT for the horse owner who still thinks using toxic pesticides, DEET, and Perethrin are a good idea.

 This IS for my fellow equine lovers who understand that a product that requires you to glove up to apply, and has a possible carcinogen warning, may not be a good idea for them, their animals, or their land.

 This IS for my fellow equine lovers who are tired of using "natural" products that don't work.

 If you're still reading and are not annoyed, perturbed, and put out, this is for you.

 You and your lucky donkeys, horses, hinnies, and mules.

 PS.
-We don't discriminate against our other four legged friends.
-We just haven't tested it on them yet!
-If you do, let us know how it goes!
+We don't discriminate against our other four legged farm animal friends.
+We just haven't tested it on ALL of them yet!
+(We have used it on our Maremma Sheepdogs and cows!)
+If you use it on your furry friends, leave a comment and let us know how it works!
 (Just google the ingredients for contraindications on your particular pet.
 Cats are especially tricky when it comes to essential oil adverse reactions.)

 Directions: Apply with paintbrush to fly bitten areas, along spine, and between ears.
 Avoid eye area.
 May discolor hair on light colored animals.

 If your equine prefers a spray over the brush on method, you can make our Fly Fighter into a spray by following the directions below.